 The Remote Wilderness

-Luke and Beanie become marooned in the interior of British Columbia, a landscape marked by snow-capped mountains, dense forests, and fast flowing, deep cold rivers.
+Luke and Beanie become marooned in the interior of British Columbia, a rugged landscape marked by snow-capped mountains, dense forests, and fast flowing, deep cold rivers.
 There's a feeling of isolation, but also freedom for the pair to explore and document their revelations in the remote wilderness.

 We used Midjourney AI to create concept art for what we think the world could look like.